willprice/vhdl-computer/doc/isa_spec.md

 61  | 111101 |   -     | Reserved | - | - |
 62  | 111110 |   -     | Reserved | - | - |
 63  | 111111 |   -     | Reserved | - | - |

+[1] - With Mask Instructions take a 6 bit argument which is used to mask the lower 6
+      bits of the status register.
+The instruction is only executed iff the result of the mask operation is not zero.